webplatform/docs/svg/elements/filter/index.md

 ===Units and Coordinates for Filter Effects===
 ====filterUnits====
-By default, the units and coodinate system for the filter effects region (x,y,width,height) of a filter element is set relative to the element referencing the filter.
+By default, the units and coordinate system for the filter effects region (x,y,width,height) of a filter element are set relative to the bounding box of the element referencing the filter.
 In SVG terms, this is called the "objectBoundingBox".
-When we write '''x="50%"''' it means "set the starting x position of the filter region at the left side of the referencing element + 50% of the width of the element".
+When we write '''x="50%"''' it means "set the starting x position of the filter region at the left side of the bounding box of the referencing element + 50% of the width of the element".

-But you may also specify the units and coordinates by setting the '''filterUnits''' property.
+But you may also specify the units and coordinates explicitly by setting the '''filterUnits''' property.
 The two alternatives are "objectBoundingBox" (the default which we're just described) or "userSpaceOnUse". userSpaceOnUse sets the filter units and the coordinate system to the canvas of the referencing element, or in SVG terms, the "userSpaceOnUse".

 ====primitiveUnits====
 In addition to the unit system for the filter itself, you may also specify the unit system that the filter's child filter primitives will use.
 Once again, the choice is between userSpaceOnUse and objectBoundingBox.
-These effect the 0,0 coordinates and the unit values for the filter primitives in the same way as for filterUnits.
+These affect the 0,0 coordinates and the unit values for the filter primitives in the same way as for filterUnits.

 In the example below, we set the unit systems of both the filter and filter primitives to the four combinations possible for userSpaceOnUse and objectBoundingBox, while achieving the same filter effect.
 Here, we use an '''<[[feFlood]]>''' primitive to generate a rectangular color field that is offset from its referencing element.
 Then we use '''<[[feMerge]]>''' to combine the feFlood with the original element (the '''SourceGraphic''').